Kraków University of Economics: Study

 There are about 20,000 students (full- and part-time).
 The university offers 13 majors and 38 specializations within the majors taught in the Polish language.
-CUE offers also studies in the English language.
+The university offers also studies in the English language.
 The university offers plenty of postgraduate courses and studies as well as MBA programs in cooperation with foreign universities.

 The studies in the Polish language are realized on the following majors: